openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-uitest.md

 **Error Description**

-Target component/window lost, operation cannot be performed.
+The target component/window is lost and cannot be operated on.

 **Possible Causes**

-The target was lost due to page changes after obtaining the target component/window.
+After obtaining the target component/window, page changes caused the target to be lost.

 **Resolution Steps**

-Check whether page changes occurred after obtaining the target component/window, causing the target to be lost.
+Check whether page changes after obtaining the target component/window caused the target to be lost.

 ## 17000005 Operation Not Supported